Roblox/roact/docs/api-reference.md

 Setting a field in the state to `Roact.None` will clear it from the state.
 This is the only way to remove a field from a component's state!

 !!! warning
+	`setState` can be called from anywhere **except**:

+	* Lifecycle hooks: `willUnmount`
+	* Pure functions: `render`, `shouldUpdate`

+	Calling `setState` inside of `init` or `willUpdate` has special behavior.
+Because Roact is already going to update a component in these cases, that update will be replaced instead of another being scheduled.

+	Roact may support calling `setState` in currently-disallowed places in the future.

+!!! warning
 	**`setState` does not always resolve synchronously!** Roact may batch and reschedule state updates in order to reduce the number of total renders.

 	When depending on the previous value of state, like when incrementing a counter, use the functional form to guarantee that all state updates occur!